If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 More gold can never hurt.

-In debug mode, pressing the square button in the status menu lets you edit the displayed stats one after another, including the amount of gold pieces carried by the party.
+In debug mode, pressing Square in the status menu lets you edit the displayed stats one after another, including the amount of gold pieces carried by the party.

 Battle Debug Display